-Follow these important Halloween safety tips to ensure that this year's holiday is a safe one
+Following these important Halloween safety tips will help ensure that this year's festivities are safe for everyone

-Follow these important Halloween safety tips from the Centers for Disease Control and Prevention (CDC) to ensure that this year's holiday is a safe one!
+It's never too early to start thinking about safety, so follow these important Halloween safety tips to ensure that this year's holiday is a safe one!

 - Swords, knives, and similar costume accessories should be short, soft, and flexible.

 - Avoid trick-or-treating alone.
 Walk in groups or with a trusted adult.